joshbegley/nyt-latest/previous.md

 `Thomas, the beloved mentor and conductor of the San Francisco Symphony, recently died.
 He offered a road map for a 21st-century career in music.`\
 https://www.nytimes.com/2026/05/05/arts/music/michael-tilson-thomas-conductor-legacy.html

-**James Murdoch’s Company Said to Be in Talks to Acquire Most of Vox Media**\
+**James Murdoch’s Company Said to Be in Talks to Acquire Major Parts of Vox Media**\
-`A deal for Vox Media would elevate Mr. Murdoch’s company, Lupa Systems, as a major player in U.S. media.`\
+`A deal for Vox Media, which generates more than $80 million through podcasts alone, would elevate Mr. Murdoch’s company, Lupa Systems, as a major player in U.S. media.`\
 https://www.nytimes.com/2026/05/05/business/media/james-murdoch-vox-media.html

 **First, the F.B.I.
 Searched Her Home.
 Then, She Won a Pulitzer.**\